 Pet Pawsitive Hemp Oil can treat skin conditions your dog may be experiencing, like a dry nose, eczema, shedding, and rashes.
 If you’re interested in helping the pet community while finding effective treatments for your dog, you’ll be happy to know that 1% of all profits from Pet Pawsitive purchases go to pet shelters.

 How We Rank

-Lastly, we took into consideration the organic formulation of each CBD oil product, as well as information provided on the label for each product.
 Organic CBD oil is less likely to contain toxins or heavy metals.
 It also usually avoids any unnecessary ingredients, fillers, or sugars that could prove to be harmful to your canine.
 While we placed a higher preference on products that contained additional ingredients such as vitamin E, glucosamine, or turmeric for specific purposes, we removed products that contained additional sugars or ingredients not found to be beneficial through scientific research.

-1 CBD oil may help treat epilepsy in dogs.
+1. CBD oil may help treat epilepsy in dogs.
 Preliminary research on the efficacy of CBD in treating epilepsy is promising.

 In 2018, the neurologist overseeing the clinical trial at Colorado State University’s Veterinary Teaching Hospital revealed that 89 percent of dogs who received CBD in the trial had a reduction in the frequency of seizures (2).

 Sixteen dogs were enrolled in the clinical trial.
 Nine dogs were treated with CBD (which was confirmed to have 0.3 percent or less of THC); seven dogs in a control group were treated with a placebo.

 This is hopeful news as studies show that up to 30 percent of dogs with epilepsy continue to experience seizures even with medication, so an alternative treatment, like CBD, may be the answer (3).